 Read about the Val Thorens off piste itineraries.

-We have a guide to all the Val Thorens mountain restaurants.
-Some of the best are the Chalet de la Marine, la Fruitiere, and les Aiguilles de Péclet.
+A guide to all the Val Thorens mountain restaurants.
+Some of the best are the Chalet de la Marine, la Fruitière, and les Aiguilles de Péclet.
 There's also an entry for the ever-popular Folie Douce.
-Read about Val Thorens mountain restaurants...

 Val Thorens probably isn't the very best resort for walking, but the lift company and the tourist office have made an effort in recent years to create some walkers' paths.
 Certain lifts can be used by pedestrians.

 You can consult the resort's map of pedestrian circuits.
 It shows the walking routes for the whole of the Belleville Valley.
 The main routes are below.